elves/elvish/website/get/prelude.md

 ## FreeBSD

 Elvish is available in the FreeBSD ports tree and as a prebuilt package.
-Both methods will install the latest release.
+Both methods will install the latest packaged release.

 To install with `pkg`: